 As a University of Liverpool virtual fellow, Shreya is focusing on developing documentation undertaken through fieldwork in 2017 in association with ArCHIAM Centre, University of Liverpool.
 This initial documentation included preliminary measured drawings of the 11 structures in the vicinity of the Kashi Vishvanatha Temple on the Kaveri River (Chikka Gosai Ghat).

 She is developing further research recognizing the neglect, deterioration and destruction of the architectural heritage and living culture (both tangible and intangible) and natural heritage.

 Benedicta Gokah is a PhD student of the University of Ghana being supported by the University and the Gerda Henkel foundation.
 She is a historical archaeologist interested in forts and castles built during the Trans-Atlantic Slave Trade.

-The Liverpool fellowship will enable her publish on, 'Sustaining Ghana’s Vanishing Heritage Sites: Documentation and Conservation Practices of Fort Prinzenstein in Keta, Volta Region' paving way for her career development.
+The Liverpool Virtual Visiting Fellowship Programme will enable her to publish on, 'Sustaining Ghana’s Vanishing Heritage Sites: Documentation and Conservation Practices of Fort Prinzenstein in Keta, Volta Region' paving way for her career development.
 She aspires to become a researcher and lecturer to help develop younger students and academics.

 Dr Daniel Scarborough